 Category Archives: Art in Medical Education

-Does studying art enhance your observation skills as a physician, thereby allowing you to pick up subtle signs of illness?
-In recent years, there has been a general acknowledgment that studying art–and fine-tuning … Continue reading
+Does studying art enhance physicians’ observation skills, allowing them to pick up subtle signs of illness?
+In recent years, there has been an acknowledgment that studying art–and fine-tuning the art of seeing–helps medical … Continue reading

 A recent article in the New York Times about the Bard Hall Players, a theater company consisting of medical students at Columbia’s College of Physicians and Surgeons, highlights the importance of engaging in stress-reducing activities during medical school.
 Many medical … Continue reading